Why Your Child Should See a Pediatric Eye Doctor

 - Cornea specialists who manage vision-threatening corneal conditions.

-- Vitreoretinal specialists who have the training, skills, and resources to treat children with complex retinal and optic nerve diseases that affect vision
+- Inherited retinal disease and vitreoretinal specialists who have the training, skills, and resources to treat children with complex retinal and optic nerve diseases that affect vision.

 - Oculoplastic surgeons who can perform surgery on the face, eyes, tear system, and facial structures surrounding the eye to improve your child’s appearance following cancer, trauma, or congenital defects or to resolve a less serious issue such as a blocked tear duct system.

 Specialized Services for Pediatric Eye Diseases

 Children are often anxious or impatient while waiting to see the doctor.
 Our child-friendly waiting room and clinical spaces are equipped with flat-screen television (with child-appropriate content) as well as space to move around.
 The environment is designed to reduce stress for the whole family.